Hints and tips - 3 minute read

 Food – a fact of life (FFL) are regularly releasing new resources for students and teachers to use while schools are closed.
 Their website has lots of free resources available for teachers to download, edit, and send to their students.
 More information about supporting students studying at home is on their website, and I recommend having a look.

 Aimed at students for all ages, FFL recently launched their remote learning hub.
-Between 30 March – 1 September they’ll be adding to the hub weekly, posting activity ideas and resources to support remote learning.
+Between 30 March and 1 September they’ll be adding to the hub weekly, posting activity ideas and resources to support remote learning.
 Some of the activities are aimed at younger children and key stage 3, and each wave of resources includes specific activities for 14-16 year olds to do too.

 Although most students aren’t in school, Food is a practical subject and physically cooking/watching someone else cook is also a really good thing for students to be doing.
 With whole families at home sharing equipment and bandwidth, practical activities can ease the pressure on technology and they’re a nice break from screens.